 had little effect against the octopus' muscled

 hide.
-Frankenstein next moved to hand to hand,
+Frankenstein next moved to combat his opponent at close range,

 a move that would cost the giant in the end.
 Unable